kristinemlarson/gnssrefl/docs/pages/file_structure.md

 - 50 is elevation angles less than 10 degrees (good for very tall sites, high-rate applications)

 66,99, etc are not good names for files.
 And for this I apologize.
 It is too late to change them now.
+The SNR files are not self-documenting (i.e. there is no header) and for that I also apologize.

 The columns in the SNR data are defined as:

-- Satellite number (remember 100 is added for Glonass, 200 for Galileo etc)
+- Satellite number (remember 100 is added for Glonass, 200 for Galileo, 300 for Beidou)
 - Elevation angle, degrees
 - Azimuth angle, degrees
 - **Seconds of the day, GPS time**